Liam-M-Dev/gig-guide-api/readme.md

 #### **User**

 The User model is the first point of call for this application, as it allows our users to create their own account, create a venue or band account and attend upcoming shows.
-In the User Model we have 4 attributes and 1 primary key.
+In the User Model we have 5 attributes and 1 primary key.
 The primary key is the user_id and is serialized by our database postgresql.
-For the attributes a user has a first name, last name, email and password, all of these elements are not nullable.
+For the attributes a user has a first name, last name, email, password, and admin all of these elements are not nullable.
 The password will also be protected by using password hashing via Bcrypt.
+Admin is a boolean that is default set to False, The admin attribute helps to define if a user is an admin and grants the user some extra abilities such as removing a profile not linked to themselves.

 #### **Band**